jimrhines/westgranville/wp-content/plugins/tiny-compress-images/readme.txt

 4. Compress individual images in case additional sizes have to be compressed.

 == Changelog ==

+= 1.2.1 =
+* Bugfix that prevents recompressing the original when no additional image sizes can be found in the metadata. (introduced in 1.2.0)

+= 1.2.0 =
+* Display connection status and number of compressions this month on the settings page.
+This also allows you to check if you entered a valid API key.
+* Show a notice to administrators when reaching the monthly compression limit (in case you're on a fixed or free plan).
+* The plugin will now work when php's parse_ini_file is disabled on your host.
+* Bugfix that avoids a warning when no additional image sizes can be found in the metadata.

 = 1.1.0 =
 * The API key can now be set with the TINY_API_KEY constant in wp-config.php.
 This will work for normal and multisite WordPress installations.